EDF is currently the only developer building new nuclear plant in the UK.

-The UK government has taken a market-led approach to nuclear new build: all new plant will be wholly financed and constructed by the private sector, with no direct subsidy.
-This means that each developer’s decision to invest will depend on economic conditions and financial factors such as capital costs.
-This has proved challenging for developers, and the government has consulted on the Regulated Asset Base (RAB) approach which is designed to provide a more attractive investment profile for major infrastructure projects.
+In the mid-2000s, the UK government took a market-led approach to nuclear new build: all new plant would be wholly financed and constructed by the private sector, with no direct subsidy.
+That means that each developer’s decision to invest will depend on economic conditions and financial factors such as capital costs.

 EDF & CGN

-EDF is proposing to build four EPR reactors in partnership with CGN (China General Nuclear Power Corporation), with the first two units now being built at Hinkley Point C, Somerset.
+EDF is proposing to build four EPR reactors in partnership with CGN (China General Nuclear Power Corporation), with the first two units now under construction at Hinkley Point C, Somerset.
 EDF will also support CGN’s proposed development of the Hualong HPR1000 reactor at Bradwell, Essex.

 EDF entered the UK nuclear generation market in 2009 with its acquisition of British Energy, which operated eight formerly state-owned nuclear power stations.
 UK utility group Centrica retains a 20 per cent stake in the existing stations, but withdrew from a proposed new build collaboration in 2013.